 - Attack Scenario: An example attack scenario may help demonstrate the risk and get your issue resolved faster.

-Thank you for helping us to make the world of package management that bit safer.
+Thank you for helping us make the package management world a bit safer.